-- Northern pike may be taken by spear, unless prohibited under area regulations. - Northern pike caught on set lines must be released and cannot be retained.
+• Northern pike may be taken by spear, unless prohibited under area regulations.

-SPORT FISHING GEAR FOR SOUID:
+SPORT FISHING GEAR FOR SQUID:

 • Squid may be taken using no more than two squid jigs attached to a single line.
-See page 47 for definition of a squid jig.
+See page 39 for definition of a squid jig.
 Standard sport fishing gear can also be used to target squid, see page 6.